pbackus/expectations/README.md

 expectations
 ============

-Error handling that bundles exceptions with return values
+Error handling that bundles exceptions with return values.

 Features
 --------